What to Expect on Test Day

 - Make sure you are dressed appropriately, with your ears and face visible to the proctor.
 Avoid wearing any jewelry or other accessories.

-- Log in to your ProctorU account at your appointment time.
-You'll have up to 15 minutes after your scheduled time to begin your check in.
+- At your appointment time, click the "At Home Check-In" link in your confirmation email or the home page of your account to begin your appointment.
+We recommend launching your test 15 minutes before your start time to allow time for the check-in process.
+You'll have up to 12 minutes after your scheduled time to begin your check in.
 If you haven't checked in by that time, your test will be canceled and your fee will not be refunded.

 - Select "Start Session."

 - Complete the authentication steps, which include showing your ID to the proctor.
 The name on your ID must match the name on your account.